TheVigilante51/nvim/README.md

-![CAUTION]
+> [!CAUTION]
-This is an old repo that I made back when I was in windows.
+> This is an old repo that I made back when I was in windows.
 I have since switched to CachyOS and will upload the new configurations soon.